aws-observability/aws-o11y-recipes/docs/recipes/amg-automation-tf.md

 `https://aps-workspaces.eu-west-1.amazonaws.com/workspaces/ws-xxxxxxxxx`.

 !!! note
-    If you're using AMG in a different region than the one shown in the file, you will have to, in addition to above, also set the `sigv4_region` to your region.
+    If you're using Amazon Managed Grafana in a different region than the one shown in the file, you will have to, in addition to above, also set the `sigv4_region` to your region.

 To wrap up the preparation phase, let's now initialize Terraform: